ernestoarbitrio/pytest-runner/README.md

+# PyTest Runner for VsCode

 ![logo](https://raw.githubusercontent.com/ernestoarbitrio/pytest-runner/main/images/pytest-runner-logo-small.png)

 ![ci](https://github.com/ernestoarbitrio/pytest-runner/workflows/CI/badge.svg?branch=main) ![vs](https://vsmarketplacebadge.apphb.com/version-short/pamaron.pytest-runner.svg) ![vs-d](https://vsmarketplacebadge.apphb.com/installs/pamaron.pytest-runner.svg) ![dow](https://vsmarketplacebadge.apphb.com/downloads/pamaron.pytest-runner.svg) ![rating](https://vsmarketplacebadge.apphb.com/rating-star/pamaron.pytest-runner.svg)

-This `vscode` extension allows you to run test (*in a very quick way*) in your 🐍 `python` codebase using [`pytest`](https://docs.pytest.org).
-It can be configured to run test using a `local` and a `docker` 🐳  based interpreter (see Extension Settings).

-> NOTE: this is an early stage project 🐣.
-Please open an issue or, even better, a PR if you find it interesting and you wanna improve `pytest-runner`.

-## Motivation
-In my current job the test ecosystem lives in a complex architecture of docker containers.
-The 95% of tests need to be ran through the remote python interpreter within the docker container.
-Moreover the articulated tree of the source code required every time a long node_ids e.g. `test_mod.py::test_func` notation.
-Given that I decided to start my own extension in order to run the test using any pytest exectutable, local or docker based, directly from the document your working on.
-I was inspired by https://vimawesome.com/plugin/pytest-vim and then I decided to write this plugin to facilitate and speed up the test invocation on any python codebase I work on 😊.
+The Pytest Runner Visual Studio Code extension makes running Python tests effortless using [`pytest`](https://docs.pytest.org).
+Whether you're using a `local environment` or a `Docker container`, this tool has you covered.
+It’s designed for developers who need a quick, streamlined way to execute tests directly from their codebase.

+> NOTE: Pytest Runner is in its early stages 🐣.
+Contributions are welcome!
+Found an issue?
+Open one.
+Want to enhance it?
+Submit a PR 😃.

+## Why Pytest Runner? 🌟

+Modern testing environments can be complex.
+For instance, in my job, most tests run in a Docker-based architecture, requiring remote interpreters and long pytest identifiers like `test_mod.py::test_func`.
+This process was tedious and slow, so I created Pytest Runner to eliminate friction and make testing as intuitive as possible.

+Inspired by tools like <https://vimawesome.com/plugin/pytest-vim>, this extension brings speed and ease to testing Python codebases, no matter the setup.

 Look at the usage section for more details.

-## Features 😎
+## Features 🔥

 - Run single tests or test modules using `local or venv` pytest command
 - Run single tests or test modules using pytest through a `docker container`
-- Optional inspection of pytest configurantion in `setup.cfg` or `pyproject.toml`
+- Optional configuration inspection via `setup.cfg` or `pyproject.toml` files.

+### Configuration file check

-If `pytest_runner.check_config` is `true`, before the test execution, `pytest-runner` checks the configuration file of your project, for example for a `toml` file like this:
+If `pytest_runner.check_config` is enabled, before the test execution, `pytest-runner` checks the configuration file of your project, for example for a `toml` file like this:

 ```toml
 [tool.pytest.ini_options]
 python_classes = ["Test", "Describe"]